claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Hardware storage directly attached to EC2 instance** (cannot be detached and attached to another instance)
 - **Highest IOPS** of any available storage (millions of IOPS)
 - **Ephemeral storage** (loses data when the instance is stopped, **hibernated** or terminated)
+- You can't attach instance store volumes to an instance after you've launched it
 - **Good for buffer / cache / scratch data / temporary content**
 - AMI created from an instance does not have its instance store volume preserved